 Walking will help you to de-stress and so will meditation, having a warm bath or even just sitting quietly.

 On the day of the party, make sure you drink plenty of fluid and eat regularly throughout the day.
-Build in some time to relax and allow plenty of time to get ready and get to the venue so you are not stressed when you arrive.
+Build-in some time to relax and allow plenty of time to get ready and get to the venue so you are not stressed when you arrive.

 Finding an outfit to wear that you feel good in will also help to keep your stress in check.

 Fatty foods such as cream, cake and fried snacks are also bad news for the digestive system.
-With finger food, in particular, it is easy to consume far more fat that we realise so be careful how much of the wrong types of food you are eating.
+With finger food, in particular, it is easy to consume far more fat than we realise so be careful how much of the wrong types of food you are eating.

 Alcohol dehydrates your body and can also cause bloating, particularly if you are drinking champagne or sparkling wines.
 Go easy on the free drinks and try interspersing them with water to keep yourself well-hydrated.

 We’re not trying to be party poopers or to take the fun out of Christmas but, let’s face it, how much fun is it to have painful wind, or alternating diarrhoea and constipation?

 Taking some simple precautions will help to ensure that both you and your tummy enjoy the Christmas party season.